Campbelltown, New South Wales: Education

 The Western Sydney University (old name University of Western Sydney) has a Campbelltown Campus, located on Narellan Road.
 It was established from 1983 as the second campus of the Macarthur Institute of Higher Education, which merged into WSU in 1989.
+A TAFE NSW campus operates just opposite the Campbelltown campus of WSU.

 There are a number of local schools, including: